 Directive

 - Pin Tool Versions: Always specify a version for your tools to ensure consistency.
+Go will do this for you.

 - Document Tool Usage: Include instructions in your project’s README or CONTRIBUTING file on how to install and use the tools.